-There are several examples of coal-fired power or CHP plants that have been converted from coal to biomass; a summary is provided in Table 9.
+There are several examples of coal-fired power or CHP plants that have been converted from coal to biomass; a summary is provided in Fehler!
+Verweisquelle konnte nicht gefunden werden.
 Most conversions have been implemented in pulverized fuel boilers, in which the retrofits where related to the milling and feeding system, along with the logistics infstracture for biomass sourcing (e.g. storage, port facilities, etc.).
 However, there are examples of more extensive retrofits, such as the Polaniec Green Unit in Poland, where the older pulverized fuel boiler was replaced with a state-of-the-art CFB boiler and the steam turbine was retrofitted as well.

 A key challenge in such retrofits is biomass sourcing; the volumes required are very high and in most cases they have to be supplied from the global market.
 This is one of the main reasons why wood pellets are the most commonly used biomass fuel in such retrofits; their relatively high energy density and standardized properties allows them to be traded over large distances.
 Another reason for choosing wood pellets over other biomass fuels is their fuel properties; they have relatively low ash content (< 2-3 % weight on dry basis) and low concentrations of chlorine and alkalis which can create problems of corrosion and fouling in power production applications.
-Wood chips are also occasionally used.
+Wood chips, straw, residues such as exhausted olive cake and sunflower husk pellets, and other biomass assortments are also occasionally used in smaller shares of the total fuel input.